 Most online master's in English language learning programs require applicants to hold a bachelor's degree and a valid teaching license.
-Applicants should have some experience with instructing a class.
-Administrators interested in applying to this program should also have a valid administrator's license.
+Applicants should have some teaching experience and/or a valid administrator's license.
 State law requires teachers to have work experience prior to applying for a teaching license.
 Typically, prerequisites vary according to the school and online program.
 Some programs offer certification and degrees simultaneously.

 WHAT ARE THE ADVANTAGES TO EARNING MY ENGLISH LANGUAGE LEARNING DEGREE ONLINE?

 An online degree program provides the flexibility and convenience ESL teachers need.
 Learners can work individually at their own pace or within a group.
 Learners can also work full or part time while completing a program.
 Most programs require students to dedicate a certain number of hours per week to coursework.
 Instructors work with students to provide direction and help when necessary.
 Academic advisers guide students and ensure they stay on track to graduate.